mdrillin/komodo/documentation/cli/install-cli.md

 ### Install VDB Builder

-This article provides instructions for installing and launching the VDB Builder command line interface (cli).
+This document provides instructions for installing and launching the VDB Builder command line interface (cli).

 ### Installation options